What is agile leadership?

 Agile leadership should be formally introduced.

-Classical organisations with one "directive leader" have the challenge of the organisational structures working through the bundling of various responsibilities into a single person.
-In this context it is not possible to map the divided powers to newly created agile leadership roles (such as the Scrum Master) and they remain undocumented, neutered and unattractive.
-Therefore it is one of the most important steps in an agile transformation - and the introduction of agile leadership - to work together with the company's HR department to officially map the division of powers across the agile leadership roles.
-This makes the new agile roles transparent, officially empowered and properly established in a sustainable manner.
+Classic organizations with a "directive master" always have the challenge that the organizational structures work with a bundling of responsibility to a single person.
+A separation of powers cannot then be mapped, and new leadership roles (such as the Scrum Master in Scrum) remain undocumented, neutered and unattractive.
+One of the most important steps in an agile transformation - and the accompanying introduction of agile leadership - is therefore to formally map a separation of powers in agile leadership together with the company's own HR department.
+This makes the roles of agile organizational structures transparent, seriously empowered and sustainably established.
 Only then will agile leadership become effective.

 YOUR EXPERT FOR AGILE LEADERSHIP: